 The Elders' programmes are encompassed by three overarching themes:

 A shortage of principled and ethical leadership prevails at a time when global challenges require global solutions.
 These can only be achieved with solidarity and collaboration, and by seeing the common interest as the national interest.

 Peace, security and human rights are essential to the realisation of the Sustainable Development Goals.
 Securing peace requires courage, trust, dialogue and a willingness to work together.

 Inequality, Exclusion and Injustice

-When individuals are left behind, excluded or unfairly treated, they can become disenfranchised, disillusioned and are at risk of falling prey to the corrosive politics of populism and nativism.
-Conversely, when equality, inclusivity and fairness drive agendas, a more stable world can be built.
+When individuals are excluded or unfairly treated, they can become disenfranchised and are at risk of falling prey to the corrosive politics of populism and nativism.
+Conversely, when equality and inclusivity drive agendas, a more stable world can be built.

 We focus on six programme areas:

 In July 2007 Nelson Mandela founded The Elders and we began working for peace, justice and human rights for all.